remotv/controller-for-android/README.md

 Needed to stream the microphone.
 Only requested if the mic is enabled in settings

-#### Storage ####

-Required on some devices for importing a QR Code from a photo on the device.
-Only requested when that feature is used

-### Troubleshooting issues
+### Troubleshooting issues (TODO)

 #### Flickering Camera and Microphone indicators

-Reload the robot page on LetsRobot.tv
+Reload the robot page on Remo.TV (May be unnecessary)

-Also check that the robotId, cameraId, and cameraPass match with the site.
+Also check that the api key, and channel id match with the site.
-If your camera password on the site is empty, your password is "hello"

 #### Most indicators immediately go red